astronomer/docs/astro/connect-aws.md

 <TabItem value="Amazon Route 53">

-Use Amazon Route 53 to allow Astro to access a VPC through a [private hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html).
+Use Amazon Route 53 to allow Astro to access a VPC through a .

 #### Prerequisites

-- An Amazon Route 53 Resolver rule
+- An Amazon Route 53 Resolver rule.
+See [Managing forwarding rules](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-rules-managing.html).
 - Permission to share resources using the AWS Resource Access Manager (RAM)

 #### Share the Amazon Route 53 Resolver rule